-We have all heard speakers we would call ‘authentic’ but unpacking exactly what this means can be a bit confusing.
-Public speaking is a performance and so how can you perform and be authentic at the same time?
+It is easy to recognise an “authentic” speaker but unpacking what this really means can be confusing.
+Public speaking is a performance; so how can you perform and be authentic at the same time?

-Although public speaking is a performance it is not the same as acting.
-As an actor, you are pretending to be someone else, but as a public speaker you are being yourself.
+Although public speaking is a performance, it is not the same as acting.
+As an actor, you are pretending to be someone else, but as a public speaker you are yourself.
 In fact, the trick is to come across so naturally that it doesn’t look like you are performing!

 I get huge satisfaction from seeing the relief, pride, and even joy that people experience when they complete a course and reflect on the progress they have made.
 See what others say for some inspiring stories.